nerdralph/minr/README.md

 ## Installation from source

 ### Prerequisites
-* go version 1.4.2 or above (earlier version might work or not), check with `go version`
+* golang (NOT gccgo) version 1.4.2 or above (earlier version might work or not), check with `go version`
 * opencl libraries on the library path
 * gcc

 ```
-go get github.com/robvanmieghem/gominer
+go get github.com/nerdralph/gominer-nr
 ```

 ## Run